gabrielmadeira/gabrielmadeira/README.md

 Hi there 👋

 My name is Gabriel.
-I'm currently studying Computer Science at Federal University of Rio Grande do Sul (UFRGS, Brazil).
+I am a software engineer and graduated in computer science from the Federal University of Rio Grande do Sul (UFRGS, Brazil).

 Feel free to connect with me through my <a href="https://www.linkedin.com/in/gabriel-madeira" target="_blank">LinkedIn</a>.